microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

    GO
    ```

     This procedure uses a table variable populated from a user table and then joins it with a user table to provide output.
-T-SQL functions like COUNT and SUM are often seen in analytic queries that benefit from Intelligent Query Processing.
-Note: In this example the TOP 1 T-SQL syntax is used so that the procedure only produces 1 row.
+T-SQL functions like COUNT and SUM are often seen in analytic queries that benefit from Intelligent Query Processing. **Note**: In this example the TOP 1 T-SQL syntax is used so that the procedure only produces 1 row.
 This is only done to make the output easier to read using this workshop and demo since this procedure will be executed multiple times.
 Normal execution of this procedure may not include TOP.

     Click the Run button to execute the script.
 You will be prompted to pick the connection to execute the script.
 Select the connection you created in Step 4.